Contributing to VOLTTRON¶

 Adding and Committing files¶

-Now that you have your repository cloned it’s time to start doing some modifications.
-Using a simple text editor you can create or modify any file under the volttron directory.
-After making a modification or an creating a file it is time to move it to the stage for review before committing to the local repository.
-For this example let’s assume we have made a change to README.md in the root of the volttron directory and add a new file called foo.py.
-To get those files on the stage (preparing for committing to the local repository) we would execute the following commands
+Now that you have your repository cloned, it’s time to start doing some modifications.
+Using a simple text editor you can create or modify any file in the volttron directory.
+After making a modification or creating a file it is time to move it to the stage for review before committing to the local repository.
+For this example let’s assume we have made a change to README.md in the root of the volttron directory and added a new file called foo.py.
+To get those files in the staging area (preparing for committing to the local repository) we would execute the following commands

 git add foo.py git add README.md # Alternatively in one command git add foo.py README.md